Security & Compliance Framework

 • Security Events: Failed authentication attempts, unauthorized access attempts, policy violations

-• Data Access: All reads/writes to case data; timestamp, user ID, action type
+• Data Access: All reads/writes to operational data; timestamp, user ID, action type

 Log Protection & Retention: